-Investors are often called out of the blue, but contact can also come by email, post, word of mouth or at a seminar or exhibition.
+Investors are often called out of the blue, but scams are increasingly promoted online.
+Contact can also come by email, post, word of mouth or at a seminar or exhibition.

 There will usually be pressure to invest quickly or returns that sound too good to be true.